Robert BurnsRobert Burns, CFP®, ChFC®, CPWA®, AIF®, CLU®Managing DirectorWealth Partner

 Robert Burns is a Managing Director, Wealth Partner and Portfolio Manager1 at J.P.
 Morgan Wealth Management.

-As the principal of Burns Wealth Management Group, he works directly with individuals, families and entities to help address the complexities of significant wealth.
+As the principal of Burns Wealth Management Group, he works directly with affluent investors to help them address the complexities and meaningful opportunities of significant wealth.

 With over three decades of experience, Bob strives to be at the forefront of the financial services industry.
 During the course of his career, Bob has been a financial advisor at several leading firms.
 He also served as a branch manager, ran a private brokerage operation and was district leader for a New York Stock Exchange member firm.
 Bob joined J.P.
 Morgan in 2018 for the opportunity to pair his wealth management capabilities with the scope of an intimate, boutique office and the scale of America’s largest bank.

-Bob is a long-standing member of the Financial Planning Association and the Palm Beach County Estate Planning Council, serving on its board from 2005-14 and as president from 2012-13.
-Drawing from experience and education, Bob serves as a knowledgeable, reliable resource for all important planning and wealth management decisions.
+Drawing from extensive experience and education, Bob serves as a knowledgeable, reliable resource for all important planning and wealth management decisions.

 He grew up near Chicago and at a very young age began caddying, which led to a lifelong, unrewarding, mostly-humiliating golf obsession.
 Bob lives in Palm Beach Gardens with Trish, his lifetime (as long as she says) partner.